WillyWilsen/WillyWilsen/README.md

   </tr>
 </table>

-<strong>Note: All my projects are searchable in my repositories.</strong>
+<strong>NOTE: All of my projects are searchable in my repositories.</strong>

 📫 Reach me via <a href="https://www.linkedin.com/in/willywilsen/">LinkedIn</a>